alrobles/PNAS-Wildlife-susceptibility-to-infectious-diseases-at-global-scales/README.md

 # Wildlife susceptibility to infectious diseases at global scales

-Instructions to run the code used to generate results in the manuscript “Wildlife susceptibility to infectious diseases at global scales” (NCOMMS-21-26853)
+Instructions to run the code used to generate results in the manuscript “Wildlife susceptibility to infectious diseases at global scales” (PNAS)

 All analyses were run in a computer with the following specifications: